The only thing I remember from law school is my negotiations professor saying this in class randomly: “Anything worth doing is worth overdoing.”

 Like any budget, allocate and prioritize your time based on your own needs, not things others say you need.
 But you can also observe your spending patterns and compensate for it.

 It would be too cliche for me to say this is “both science and art,” but you get the idea.

-If you “macro-manage,” it’s something you only have to do once in a while (monthly, for example, or just once) that will guide you the entire time.
-The difference is that you’re focusing on long-term themes over short-term goals.
+If you “macro-manage,” it’s something you only have to do one time that will guide you the entire time.
 You’re focusing on the process rather than the specific outcome.
+You’re reverse engineering the outcome so that you know you’d get the desired exposure to MBE questions, essays, and PTs by test week.
 You’ll get to the outcome if you’re consistently improving.

 Consider the following as you plan.

 This is assuming you have about 10 weeks at your disposal; adjust proportionately.
 In fact, adjust it however you need to.
 See the bullet points at the end for an overview example.